LilkoPetkov/NBA-Player-API/readme.md

 **NOTE**

 All information was last updated after the 2022-2023 season.
 New players from the latest draft are not added.
+NBA teams and games will be added as well.

 ---